hamburgerghini1/Manhunt2-Modded/README.md

 Game is taken from https://oldgamesdownload.com/manhunt-2/

-Just download the installer from releases
+Just download the installer from releases, the ISS file is for creating the installer executable

 Installer is created using Inno Setup